webdevnerdstuff/vuetify-drilldown-table/README.md

 The Vuetify Drilldown Table is a powerful component that enhances the functionality of the Vuetify framework's `VDataTable` and `VDataTableServer`.
 It provides a recursive table structure, allowing you to display hierarchical data in a nested format.
 For more information please visit the [Documentation & Demo](https://webdevnerdstuff.github.io/vuetify-drilldown-table/).

-## Development Playground

-The `vuetify-drilldown-table` is still a work in progress as `VDataTable` is still in Vuetify Laps.
-If you would like to test the component out, you can clone the repo and run the following commands:

-`pnpm i && pnpm play`

-This will open up a Playground page that loads the file `./src/playground/PlaygroundPage.vue`.
-You can edit this file to test out the component.

 ## Installation

 Using [pnpm](https://pnpm.io/):